 What I found in Mallorca though was so much more than I had been expecting.
-If you are a Brit like me, then the reputation of Magaluf is something you will be well aware of; but in reality, Magaluf is such a tiny part of this island there is a whole host of history, culture and amazing nature to enjoy.
+If you are a Brit like me, then the reputation of Magaluf is something you will be well aware of; but in reality, Magaluf is such a tiny part of this otherwise best island to visit, with a whole host of history, culture and amazing nature to enjoy.

 While my week-long holiday to Mallorca didn’t allow me a chance to experience everything the island offers, here are a few suggestions of places you really should visit when you come to Mallorca.
 I’ll be adding to this list after my next trip; now I know just how much this year-round sunny escape holds.